Planning and Environment Linkages

 Testing Linking Planning and NEPA on a Smaller Scale

 A number of states have developed ways to focus linking planning and NEPA efforts on a smaller scale.
-For example, California DOT (Caltrans) and Wisconsin DOT (WisDOT) are each focusing integration efforts on one regional MPO.
-Idaho Transportation Department (ITD) is working statewide, however some districts have achieved a higher level of integration than other districts.
-ITD shares lessons learned from the most advanced districts to assist statewide integration.
+For example, California DOT (Caltrans) is focusing its integration efforts on one regional MPO.
+Idaho Transportation Department (ITD) is working statewide, however some districts have achieved a higher level of integration that other districts.
+ITD shares lessons learned from the most advanced district to assist statewide integration.
 Colorado DOT (CDOT) will encourage linking planning and NEPA initiatives in high activity corridors, since those regions will benefit most from integrative approaches.

 Treating the State Action Plan as a Living Document

-Many states no longer follow their State Action Plans developed at the Linking Planning and NEPA Workshop.
-Instead, they select a few major items from the plan in which to focus their efforts.
+Several state DOTs have modified or improved the State Action Plan SAP to better tailor it to the agency program development process.
+New Mexico, South Dakota, and Washington DOTs have revised their plans since FY05Q4.
 DOTs are employing various approaches to refine and implement the Action Plans.
 Many states (including Arkansas, Colorado, New Jersey, New Mexico, Pennsylvania, South Carolina and Utah) are contracting with consultants to re-evaluate the plan and develop implementation strategies and programs.
 In some states, FHWA Environmental Streamlining grants have been or will be used to address action items.

 Providing Trainings and Workshops

-As stated in the FY06Q1 report, successfully linking planning and NEPA efforts requires changes to organizational processes, organizational structures, and/or cultures.
+As stated in the FY05Q4 report, successfully linking planning and NEPA efforts requires changes to organizational processes, organizational structures, and/or cultures.
 Individual or team champions are in place at the majority of DOTs to facilitate the necessary changes.
 In addition, many state DOTs are achieving success by funding positions at resource agencies and initiating cross-functional interagency staff rotations.
 FHWA Minnesota DO hired one staff person to help coordinate efforts between the planning and environmental offices, and in particular linking planning and NEPA initiatives.

-As indicated in the FY05Q4 report, nearly all states indicated that measures of effectiveness for evaluating progress of the State Action Plan are difficult to identify and apply.
+As indicated in the FY05Q4 report, nearly all states indicated that measures of effectiveness for the Action Plans are difficult to identify and apply.
 Possible measures may include how successfully the project advances through the environmental review process, reduced redundancy of work and "scope creep," and positive feedback from the Federal and state resource and regulatory agencies.

-State DOTs provided numerous examples of innovative initiatives that demonstrate a wide array of practices being developed to better integrate planning and NEPA activities.
-Many of the initiatives below have been discussed in previous progress reports, and have been updated to include recent activities.
+State DOTs provided numerous examples of innovative initiatives that demonstrate a wide array of practices they are developing to better integrate planning and NEPA activities.
 The initiatives are organized into the following four categories:

 - Process Improvements